 Finding the Right Words

 Using powerful words to describe women is just one way to make your writing more compelling.
 Interesting stories come from interesting characters, and whether you are writing a fictional story or an article about a woman you know, it’s important to find just the right words.
-If you still need more ideas, check out a list of adjectives to describe personality.
+If you still need more ideas, check out a list of adjectives to describe personality or some words that will help to describe a man.